 (4) In-kind contributions to recipients who have limits under RCW 42.17A.405 or 42.17A.410.

-(a) If a candidate receives in-kind contributions from any person valued at more than twenty-five dollars in the aggregate for an election, the contribution is reportable by the giver and the recipient pursuant to chapter 42.17A RCW and is subject to the applicable contribution limit provided in RCW 42.17A.405 or 42.17A.410.
+(a) If a candidate receives in-kind contributions from any person valued at more than one hundred dollars in the aggregate for an election, the contribution is reportable by the giver and the recipient pursuant to chapter 42.17A RCW and is subject to the applicable contribution limit provided in RCW 42.17A.405 or 42.17A.410, as adjusted by WAC 390-05-400.

-(b) If a bona fide political party or legislative caucus committee receives in-kind contributions from any person valued at more than twenty-five dollars in the aggregate during a calendar year, the contribution is reportable by the giver and the recipient pursuant to chapter 42.17A RCW and is subject to the applicable contribution limit provided in RCW 42.17A.405.
+(b) If a bona fide political party or legislative caucus committee receives in-kind contributions from any person valued at more than one hundred dollars in the aggregate during a calendar year, the contribution is reportable by the giver and the recipient pursuant to chapter 42.17A RCW and is subject to the applicable contribution limit provided in RCW 42.17A.405 as adjusted by WAC 390-05-400.

-(c) If an elected official against whom recall charges have been filed or a political committee supporting the recall of an elected official receives in-kind contributions from any person valued at more than twenty-five dollars in the aggregate during a recall campaign, the contribution is reportable by the giver and the recipient pursuant to chapter 42.17A RCW and is subject to the applicable contribution limits provided in RCW 42.17A.405 or 42.17A.410.
+(c) If an elected official against whom recall charges have been filed or a political committee supporting the recall of an elected official receives in-kind contributions from any person valued at more than one hundred dollars in the aggregate during a recall campaign, the contribution is reportable by the giver and the recipient pursuant to chapter 42.17A RCW and is subject to the applicable contribution limits provided in RCW 42.17A.405 or 42.17A.410 as adjusted by WAC 390-05-400.

 (5) Political committees that make in-kind contributions.
-Except as provided for in subsection (5) of this section, a political committee that makes in-kind contributions to a candidate or political committee totaling more than fifty dollars in the aggregate during a reporting period must identify the recipient and the amount of the contribution as part of its C-4 report covering that period.
+Except as provided for in subsection (5) of this section, a political committee that makes in-kind contributions to a candidate or political committee totaling more than two hundred dollars in the aggregate during a reporting period must identify the recipient and the amount of the contribution as part of its C-4 report covering that period.